Michaelcrowderjr1/Homework_1/README.md

 Code Refractor

 ## Description
-The end goal of this project was to refractor code to ensure that it meet accessibility and readaibilty standards.
+The purpose of this homework was to refractor code and ensure it meets accessibility and visibility expections.
-No functionality has changed but the structure of the code itself has been improved, considated, and semantically aligned.
+Although functionality was changed the structure within the code has been defined & improved.

 ## Changes made from original
 * Changed div tags to semantic elements, to applicable.